Luxembourgish Americans

-The first families from Luxembourg arrived in the United States, around 1842, fleeing of the overpopulation and economic change in the newly independent country.
+The first families from Luxembourg arrived in the United States, around 1842, fleeing from the overpopulation and economic change in the newly independent country.
 They worked in the field, as was traditional in their country.

-Luxembourgish Americans are overwhelmingly concentrated in the Midwest, where most originally settled in the nineteenth century.
-At the 2000 Census, the states with the largest self-reported Luxembourgian American populations were Illinois (6,963), Wisconsin (6,580), Minnesota (5,867), Iowa (5,624), and California (2,824).
+Luxembourger Americans are overwhelmingly concentrated in the Midwest, where most originally settled in the 19th century.
+In the 2000 census, the states with the largest self-reported Luxembourger American populations were Illinois (6,963), Wisconsin (6,580), Minnesota (5,867), Iowa (5,624), and California (2,824).

 History

 Between the mid-19th century and the early 20th century, approximately one-third of the Luxembourgish population emigrated.
 Luxembourg was, at the time, a poor country with an economy dominated by agriculture.
 The United States was a popular destination for Luxembourgers, as it was for many other European emigrants of the period.
-The number of Luxembourgers who emigrated to the US in the 19th century is thought to be around 60,000–70,000.
+The number of Luxembourgers who immigrated to the US in the 19th century is thought to be around 60,000–70,000.

-Substantial Luxembourger emigration to America took off from about 1845, for several reasons.
+Substantial Luxembourgish emigration to America took off from about 1845, for several reasons.
 Advances in medicine caused the rate of infant mortality to decline.
 This resulted in overpopulation.
 The lack of work in industry led many to despair.
 The country could no longer feed its population.
 In the large families of the time, the dividing up of inheritances led to fragmentation of land ownership.
 The portion of each child was reduced to a few hectares, which was barely enough to feed a family.
 Selling one's portion to the elder brother, however, provided enough money for the other siblings to pay for the voyage to America and to start a new life there.

-Travelling was becoming easier in this period as well.
+Traveling was becoming easier in this period as well.
 Previously, it had taken as long to go from Luxembourg to Paris as from there to America.
 After a while, the news came to Europe that there was much unused land available in America.
 The Homestead Act offered fertile land for low prices.
 Many therefore took the step of attempting a new start, since staying in one's home country would mean death by starvation.

 Luxembourgers arriving in the United States would not necessarily be registered as such by the authorities, but instead as Belgians or Germans.
 After arriving in New York, Luxembourgers tended to move on to Chicago, as well as Iowa, Minnesota, and Wisconsin.
 A small number stayed in New York.

-In 1871, just after the Great Chicago Fire parishioners of St. Michael's Church in Chicago formed the first Luxembourgish-American organization in the United States, the Luxemburger Unterstuetzungs Verien (Luxembourg Mutual Aid Society).
+In 1871, just after the Great Chicago Fire parishioners of St. Michael's Church in Chicago formed the first Luxembourger American organization in the United States, the Luxemburger Unterstützungsverein (Luxembourg Mutual Aid Society).
 Other organizations followed including the Luxembourg Bruderbund and the Luxembourg American Cultural Society.

+Nearly 1000 Luxembourgish Americans fought for the Union Army during the Civil War, including whole companies of Luxembourgish descendents from Wisconsin, Iowa and Minnesota.